Trust + Merit Analyzers

 What you learn:

-- Who's actually in DT (vs. who claims to be)
+- Who's actually in DT (vs. who claims to be) — though the forum's own trust list is the authority on this, so check there first

 - Which DT members are most influential (most others trust them)